Why Was It So Hard To Find All Of The Good Cancer Resources?

 Patients, Caregivers and Survivors

 Are there services or resources that have been awesome for you?
 What services do/would you recommend to other cancer patients?
-Here's where to go to teach CancerChatBot what you know about cancer: fill out this form
+Here's where to go to teach CancerChatBot what you know about cancer: fill out this form, where you can:

 - Share the resources that have been most helpful for you, whether they are for cancer patients generally or are specific to your disease (or your loved one’s disease).